maneeish/Leetcode/README.md

-Hey, Everybody basically this is a leetcode solution of problem no. 26.
-I have done this using c++.
+Hey, Everybody basically this is a leetcode solution of all problems using c++.